newrelic/aws-log-ingestion/README.md

 After creating the function you will need to do the following to make the lambda function work properly:

-- Select your function and open the 'Envronment variables' section.
-You should see your license key assigned to the **LICENSE_KEY** environment variable, in clear text.
+- Select your function and open the 'Environment variables' section.
+You should see your license key assigned to the **LICENSE_KEY** environment variable, in clear text, if you opted to include it when deploying the function.
-- Open the *Encryption configuration* section and select *Enable helpers for encryption in transit*
-- In *KMS key to encrypt in transit* select the **same** key as the one below in *KMS key to encrypt at rest*.
-- Press the *Encrypt* button next to you license key.
+- If you initially ommited the license key, you will have to insert it now in the **LICENSE_KEY** environment variable.
 - Go up and press *Save*.

 Your function should now be working properly.
 You can go to the *Monitoring* tab and verify that *Invocation errors* should be